 Managing stress well is key to managing many health and pain conditions and to improving quality of life for everyone.

 It can sometimes take a serious symptom to crop up before a person realises that they are stressed.
-For example, repeated head aches, back pain, anxiety, high blood pressure and a multitude of other symptoms.
+For example, head aches, back pain, anxiety symptoms and panic attacks, high blood pressure and a multitude of other symptoms.